FarkIst/CA2_Group4/README.md

 Would have enjoyed more time on threads fx. so we don't need to make a new thread for each client connecting to a TCP server.

 Big part of the group exercise was the GUI but we got a 20 minute last minute presentation on using swing.

+Feedback_2:
+The project was in a wayt just a continuation of last weeks EchoServer, which resulted in much time being spent on minor attributes of the assignment, after having done the essentials.

+A more diverse challenge would have been appreciated, but making the GUI work and for some reason the deployment aspect of it was nagginga little bit.
+Otherwise the communication and work progress worked well in the group.